 Please note that Maidstone Leisure Centre (Mote Hall) have installed a vehicle number plate recognition system in the car park.
 However, we have arranged for the system to be TURNED OFF AT 5.30pm prior to each of our concerts.
 Therefore, please ignore all signage and park as normal, without registering your vehicle’s number plate.

-From September, you will be able to click here to buy tickets online
+Click here to buy tickets online

 Under the direction of its acclaimed and popular conductor, Brian Wright, Maidstone Symphony Orchestra is regarded as one of the UK's finest "community" orchestras.
 It was formed in 1910 as Maidstone Orchestral Society, still the title of the concert promoting organisation.